-- PG&E Resolution- 003, Deficiency PG&E-25, Class A deficiency, requires the utility to develop and furnish a plan that describes its recruitment and training for vegetation management, how to address personnel shortages.
-Reso 003 page 61. - Draft Guidance Resolution WSD-002, Deficiency Guidance-11, Lack of detail on plans to address personnel shortages
+- PG&E Resolution WSD-003, Deficiency PG&E-25, Class A deficiency, requires the utility to develop and furnish a plan that describes its recruitment and training for vegetation management, how to address personnel shortages.
+Reso 003 page 61.20 - Guidance Resolution WSD-002, Deficiency Guidance-11, Lack of detail on plans to address personnel shortages.

-- The Board recommends that the 2021 WMP Guidelines require utilities to properly train wildfire mitigation workers.^{13, 14} Because of the severe and often devastating consequences of arc flash incidents, wildfire mitigation worker safety must include training so that the qualified worker is knowledgeable in the construction and operation of equipment and work methods to identify and avoid the electrical hazards that might be present.15 - The Board recommends that the CPUC and the 2021 WMP Guidelines require that the utilities hire Qualified Electrical Workers, meaning electrical asset inspectors with qualifications that go beyond a basic knowledge of General Order 95 requirements, to perform certain types of inspections. - The Board recommends that the 2021 WMP Guidelines require the utilities to develop more robust outreach and onboarding training programs for new employees that (A) train workers to identify hazards that could ignite wildfires, and (B) increase the pool of qualified electrical workers.
+The Board recommends that the 2021 WMP Guidelines require the utilities to demonstrate that their training programs properly train wildfire mitigation workers.
+Because of the severe and often devastating consequences of arc flash incidents, wildfire mitigation worker safety must include training so that the qualified worker is knowledgeable in the construction and operation of equipment and work methods to identify and avoid the electrical hazards that might be present.

+The Board recommends that the CPUC and the 2021 WMP Guidelines require that the utilities hire Qualified Electrical Workers, (QEW), meaning electrical asset inspectors with qualifications that go beyond a basic knowledge of General Order 95 requirements, to perform certain types of inspections.

+The Board recommends that the 2021 WMP Guidelines require the utilities to develop more robust outreach and onboarding training programs for new employees that (A) train workers to identify hazards that could ignite wildfires, and (B) increase the pool of qualified electrical workers.
 Utilities could target outreach to communities hardest hit by wildfire or affected by other environmental justice factors.
+All wildfire mitigation related inspections and patrols of infrastructure and circuitry should be performed by QEWs.